jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

 * ~10:33 How did Jenkins get started?
 * ~13:30 What was happening to Sun in 2004/2005?
 * ~14:37 Why did the project name change from Hudson to Jenkins?
-* ~20:30 What licesnse does Jenkins use and why?
+* ~20:30 What license does Jenkins use and why?
 * ~21:09 What language is Jenkins built on?
 * ~22:00 What is Koshuke's company name and who does he compare his company too?
 * ~29:25 What is the approximate size of the developer community?